-The immortal love between Krishna and Radha have been told, televised to us since childhood.
+The immortal love between Krishna and Radha has been told and televised to us since childhood.
 The innocent lovers were made to part as Krishna had the greater part to play elsewhere.
-Never has there been any documentation of them meeting again though Krishna is said to have married may throughout life.
-Rukmini, the famous of the wives, is believed to be the incarnation of Goddess Laxmi, and yet Radha Krishna is more famous and is worshipped throughout the World.
-Why is that?
+Never has there been any documentation of them meeting again though Krishna is said to have married eight princesses (Ashtavarya)?

 Rukmini is said to be the incarnation of Goddess Laxmi.
 Rukmini is perfectly portrayed as the devotional wife of Krishna, who fell in love just by hearing Krishna’s stories and agreed to marry him without meeting or seeing Krishna.

-If we look into the Vedic Version -the full manifestation of Godhead is a male and a female – Radha and Krishna.
+If we look into the Vedic Version -the full manifestation of the Godhead is a male and a female – Radha and Krishna.
 Radha is the female aspect of God.
 They are one as the energetic and the energy.
-Radha is Krishna’s energy of bliss, meaning that all bliss in the world, both spiritual and material bliss come from Radharani or Her distortion, Maya.
+Radha is Krishna’s energy of bliss, meaning that all bliss in the world, both spiritual and material bliss comes from Radharani or Her distortion, Maya.

 It focuses more on the devotion of Radha as the prime devotee and her love for Krishna.
-It speaks of the pain of separation that Radha undergoes while Krishna is away and their final reunion.
+It speaks of Radha’s pain of separation while Krishna is away and their final reunion.
 This is to signify the untiring love and desire the Atma (spirit) needs to have towards Paramatma (Supreme Soul) for their Union.

-This love, devotion, and karma, pure as a prayer, silent meditation, is what makes Radha divine, this is what turns a devotee into God.
-Radha-Krishna has been a part of poetry, drama and folklore since time immemorial.
-So the world worships Radha to celebrate the bond of love and devotion, one of the paths to realise the Truth.
+This love, devotion, and karma, pure as a prayer and silent meditation, makes Radha divine; this is what turns a devotee into God.
+Radha-Krishna has been a part of poetry, drama, and folklore since immemorial.
+So the world worships Radha to celebrate the bond of love and devotion, one of the paths to realizing the Truth.